rroyGit/Bing_Tools/README.md

 ### To be added:
 	a) An about page is in works, crediting the original owners of the icons, web data, etc.
 	b) Dynamically change the colors of the cards in Bing Dining.
+(COMPLETED)
 	c) Save the bitmap of the navigation image to device.

 ![Alt text](images/Bing_Dining1.png "Bing_Dining1")